Rapid Plug-in Defenders: Discussion: Limitations and Future Work

 \section{Discussion: Limitations and Future Work}

-For now, in \textbf{RaPiD}, even if more powerful attacks have not been considered, there still is a significant distance from reliability for the performance of \textbf{CeTaD}.
-Tuning \textbf{CeTaD} end-to-end would more or less damage the performance on clean data.
-Since the clean and adversarial data are usually similar in pixels, maybe we could remain clean accuracy by digging out the feature of clean data left on adversarial data.

-Though we only consider image classification in this paper, \textbf{CeTaD} is able to be applied into other differentiable systems.
-We are looking forward to evaluating the performance and the generalization in various tasks in future work.
-Moreover, is it possible to include methods, such as genetic algorithm and reinforcement learning, to break the limitation of differentiability?
+In the present scope of \textbf{RaPiD}, there remains a notable performance gap for \textbf{CeTaD} even without accounting for more potent attacks.
+End-to-end tuning in \textbf{CeTaD} tends to impact clean data performance to a certain extent.
+Investigating the latent clean data features left in adversarial data might potentially preserve clean accuracy.
+While this paper focuses solely on image classification, \textbf{CeTaD} holds promise for broader application in differentiable systems.
+Future endeavors aim to assess its performance and generalization across diverse tasks.
+Additionally, exploring non-differentiable methods like genetic algorithms or reinforcement learning could circumvent differentiability constraints.

-In addition, as demonstrated in Section \ref{section-on-init-and-freeze}, the initialization strategy and tuned parameter selection would influence a lot.
-This paper evaluates only three initialization strategies from standard pre-trained models while only the case of tuning the parameters of layer norm and fine-tuning all defender parameters are considered.
-Therefore, a better initialization strategy for defense and the data-driven elaborate selection for tuned parameters could improve the performance.
+Furthermore, the choice of initialization strategy and parameter tuning significantly affects \textbf{CeTaD}'s efficacy (Section \ref{section-on-init-and-freeze}).
+This study primarily assesses three initialization strategies from standard pre-trained models and explores only parameter tuning for layer norm and full defender parameters.
+Enhanced strategies for initialization and refined parameter selection through data-driven approaches could bolster performance.

-Besides, the conditions of training data are also a vital factor.
-In this paper, most experiments consider only one-shot imbalanced adversarial examples as training data.
-However, as shown in Section \ref{section-training-data}, the class balance of adversarial examples and the mixture of adversarial examples and clean data could help a lot.
-Several adversarial examples and clean examples may be available.
-Thus, we may slightly relax the limitations in \textbf{RaPiD}, focusing on structuring a training set consisting of few-shot clean and adversarial examples with the minimal quantity to get the maximal performance.
+The characteristics of training data are pivotal.
+While this paper mostly utilizes one-shot imbalanced adversarial examples, Section \ref{section-training-data} highlights the potential benefits of class-balanced adversarial examples and their mixture with clean data.
+Relaxing \textbf{RaPiD}'s limitations by structuring a training set with few-shot clean and adversarial examples might optimize performance.